samuelhatcliff/newstracker/README.md

     on their mental health, and want to expose themselves to more positive and uplifting news may use the polarity feature to filter out negative stories.

-  As you can see, there are many potential use-cases for NewsTracker that will only continue to increase as more features are added.
-I would note, however, that NLTK's Sentimental Analysis features are not perfect, and a user should not expect to get accurate results or insights 100% of the time.
+ Although there are many different use cases that type of application might provide to its users, as described above, I also think it is important to mention that current NLP Sentiment Analysis capabilities aren't perfect, and a user should not expect to get accurate results or insights 100% of the time.
+A more thorough analysis of the accuracy of these features and how they might apply to each of the 4 scenarios outlined above can be found under the [Sentimental Analysis Accuracy](#sentimental-analysis-accuracy) section of this ReadMe.

 ## User-Flow: